obamasolutions/obama.solutions/README.md

 All source code is stored in `src/`, you kinda just drop this folder in your `www/` folder on your webserver thing, and also make sure to copy `ast/` over inside `src/` when doing so.

-As for based-ssg stuff I honestly have no fucking idea that's dealt with by Cam.
+As for based-ssg stuff I honestly have no fucking idea that's dealt with by suborbital.

 ### credits